ghemsley/imagedupes/README.rst

                         wavelet hash), 'whash_db4' (Daubechles wavelet hash).
                         Defaults to 'phash' if not specified.
   -d DIRECTORY, --directory DIRECTORY
+                        Directory to search for images.
+Defaults to the current working directory if not specified.
-                        Directory to search for images -l, --links           Follow symbolic links.
-Defaults to off if not specified.
+  -l, --links           Follow symbolic links.
+Defaults to off if not
+                        specified.
+  -o OPTIONS, --options OPTIONS
+                        Option parameters to pass to the program opened by the --program flag.
+  -p PROGRAM, --program PROGRAM
+                        Program to open the matched images with.
+Defaults to your system's default image viewer if not specified.
   -r, --recursive       Search through directories recursively.
 Defaults to
                         off if not specified.
   -s HASH_SIZE, --hash_size HASH_SIZE
-                        Resolution of the hash; higher is more CPU intensive and more sensitive to differences.
+                        Resolution of the hash; higher is more sensitive to differences.
 Must be a power of 2 (2, 4, 8, 16...).
                         Defaults to 8 if not specified.
+Values lower than 8 may not work with some hash algorithms.